 Save your money on Starbucks and make your own, amazingly delicious, and kind of healthy, mocha at home!!
 Only, it’s ice cream!!
 For this recipe, you don’t need to brew any coffee, whip any heavy cream, or even wait in long lines at the coffee shop!
 Instead, you can make your own treat in the Ninja Creami!
 If you want to get a little fancy, you can drizzle a little caramel sauce on it or top it with whipped cream!

-This recipe comes in at 305 calories, 32 grams of protein, 2 grams of sugar, and 7 WW points.
+This recipe comes in at 300 calories, 31 grams of protein, 2 grams of sugar, 7 grams of fat, and 34 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 Caramel white chocolate mocha protein ice cream does not have the flavors of hot chocolate, it’s a coffee-flavored ice cream with hints of caramel and white chocolate flavors added in with some extra texture that comes from the caramel chips.
 Since caramel and white chocolate flavors go so well with coffee, it makes sense that it would taste awesome as an ice cream too!